salame-piccante-charcuterie-board.

 4. What is the best cheese to pair with spicy salami?

-Creamy, mild cheeses like Mozzarella di Bufala or Burrata provide a cooling contrast.
-Alternatively, an aged Pecorino or Provolone Piccante can stand up to the salami’s intensity if you enjoy bold flavors.
+Creamy Mozzarella di Bufala or Burrata provides cooling contrast, while aged Pecorino or Provolone Piccante pairs well with bold flavors.

 5. Can I freeze Salame Piccante?